 You were the Sawdust Boy.
 That’s what everybody called you back when there were no electric stoves in the village.

-Elderly women making bets with their husbands’ cigarette money on the street corner would look … more »
+Elderly women making bets with their husbands’ cigarette money on the street corner would look up and shake their colourful … more »

 A Korean-born man (John Cho) finds himself stuck in Columbus, Indiana, where his architect father is in a coma.
 The man meets a young woman (Haley Lu Richardson) who wants to stay in Columbus with her mother, a recovering addict, … more »

 Komla Begum strode with great purpose down the aisles of the grocery store.
 Every footfall was audible and every step was a huff.
-She was angry that her daughter had broken a ceramic bowl, angry that … more »
+She was angry that her daughter had broken a ceramic bowl, angry that her son had returned … more »

 Summer drapes itself across clear blue skies and warm, lazy weekends.
 Even on the occasional rainy day, it sings behind the cloud cover.